Guide to the Santa Monic Pier, California – an LA Icon Not to Miss

 Rides at Pacific Park

-If there are any must-do rides at the Santa Monica Pier’s Pacific Park they would for sure be the ferris wheel and the roller coaster.
-The smaller rides are fun (I guess) but the ferris wheel and roller coaster give you an awesome view of the ocean and city.
-On this last trip we only did the ferris wheel because the roller coaster had quite the line, and I’m so glad we did.
-From loading and then pausing halfway around to fill the rest of the gondolas to the continual rotation, you get a great bang for your buck with your ferris wheel ticket.
-We were in the air at least 10 minutes, maybe more.
-And we totally lucked out on the weather.
+If there are any must-do rides at the Santa Monica Pier’s Pacific Park they would for sure be the Ferris wheel and the roller coaster.
+The smaller rides are fun (I guess) but the Ferris wheel and roller coaster give you an awesome view of the ocean and city.
+On this last trip we only did the Ferris wheel because the roller coaster had quite the line, and I’m so glad we did.
+From loading and then pausing halfway around to fill the rest of the gondolas to the continual rotation, you get a great bang for your buck with your Ferris wheel ticket.
+We were in the air at least 10 minutes, maybe more, and each time we’ve ridden it we’ve totally lucked out on the weather.

 Riding on Ferris Wheel on Santa Monica Pier 2 V